dsherret/conditional-type-checks/README.md

 As TypeScript's type system becomes more complex, it's useful to be able to write tests for what a type should be.

-This library offers reusable types to do these checks.
+This library offers reusable conditional types to do these checks.

 ## Type Checks

+These will resolve to the type `true` when they match and `false` otherwise.

 * `IsNullableType<T>` - Checks if `T` is possibly `null` or `undefined`.
 * `IsExactType<T, U>` - Checks if `T` exactly matches `U`.